-Net operating revenues increased by ≤ 3.2 million, or 5.2%, to $\le 1,469.1$ million in 2018 from $\le 1,395.9$ million in 2017.
-The increase in net operating revenues was primarily due to growth in revenues from our Spanish operations and the steady organic growth of our Latin American casinos despite the negative exchange rate impact from Latin American currencies.
+Net operating revenues increased by €145.4 million, or 9.9%, to €1,614.6 million in 2019 from €1,469.1 million in 2018.
+The increase in net operating revenues was primarily due to growth in revenues from our Casinos Division, good performance of our Spanish operations and the revenue contribution by the Giga Game Group, Sportium and the additional Mexican bingo halls we acquired in 2019.